Top 10 SUVs Under 25 Lakh Offered In A Forest Green Colour: Mahindra Scorpio N, Mahindra Thar, Mahindra XUV 3XO, Hyundai Exter, Kia Seltos, Tata Harrier , and Force Gurkha | CarDekho.com

 Rs 7.49 lakh - Rs 15.49 lakh

-The recently launched Mahindra XUV 3XO gets Deep Forest colour taken from Mahindra Scorpio N. It is available from the second-from-base MX2 trim onwards, and also gets the option of a black roof, although only with the higher-spec AX5 and AX7 trims.
+The recently launched Mahindra XUV 3XO gets Deep Forest colour taken from the Mahindra Scorpio N. It is available from the second-from-base MX2 trim, and also gets the option of a black roof, although only on the higher-spec AX5 and AX7 trims.

 Mahindra’s sub-4m SUV is offered with a total of three engines: two turbo-petrols and a diesel.
 A 6-speed MT is provided as standard across all powertrains.
 While the petrol engines get the option of a 6-speed torque converter automatic, the diesel has carried on with the XUV300’s 6-speed AMT gearbox.